UN demands civilian protection amid Middle East escalation

 The United Nations on March 3 urgently called for civilian protection amid growing violence and instability in the Middle East—and particularly in regard to the ongoing US and Israeli military operations against Iran.
 The UN urged a thorough investigation into a deadly strike on a girls' school in Iran, and requested the disclosure of all relevant information.

 Shamdasani stressed that the "onus is on the forces that carried out the attack to investigate it," and "make public the findings and to ensure accountability and redress for the victims."
-If attacks were found to be directed against civilians or civilian objects or indiscriminate attacks, they would constitute "serious violations of international humanitarian law and may amount to war crimes."
+If attacks were found to be directed against civilians or civilian objects or to be indiscriminate, they would constitute "serious violations of international humanitarian law and may amount to war crimes."

 Iran’s ambassador to the UN, Ali Bahreini, accused the US and Israel of deliberately attacking the school.
 He further stated that similar civilian strikes occurred on the same day in other locations, including eastern Tehran and Abyek in Qazvin province.